ageller/IntroToParaView/README.md

 13. File / Export Scene
     - I chose an eps format (this would need a lot of work to make it publication ready).
     - You can also export to [x3dom](https://www.x3dom.org/), which is a format allowed by certain journals for interactive online figures.
 14. With the time remaining, explore these data by adding other Filters, modifying colors, changing views, etc.

+### A final note on getting data into ParaView

+ParaView can read and load a large number of different file types.
+But I often find that my particular data/file type is either not one that ParaView recognizes or there is some error when trying to load it into ParaView.
+In my experience, ParaView is most happy with .vtk files.
+Luckily Python has a few packages that can convert appropriate data into .vtk files.
+In the past, I've successfully used [PyEVTK](https://github.com/paulo-herrera/PyEVTK) for this task.